Yoga For Back Pain - Strike A Pose For A Healthier Back

-I have experience of this personally.
+Now I have experience of this personally.

 I got into yoga in my early twenties when I could still play football.

-It made me feel great.
+In short it made me feel great.

 Not a chance!

-In fact I kept it a secret, as I was expecting a barrage of mickey-taking if they ever found out.
+As I was expecting a barrage of mickey-taking if they ever found out.